0x00002a/DeadlyAccel/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 ```

+tl;dr Yes you can reupload part or all of it as long as you release all of the source including modifcations made, keep all existing license notices, and use the GPLv3
+license for any modifications.

 ### Source